-- To report satisfactorily the Preventive Care Measures Group, it requires all applicable measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measure #112: The measure's 27-month look back period applies to women ages 52-74 (the numerator looks for a mammogram any time on or between October 1, 27 months prior to the measurement period, and December 31 of the measurement period in order to capture women who have had a mammogram every 24 months per clinical guidelines, with a 3-month grace period).
-Therefore, women ages 50-52 are included in the measure if they had a visit and a mammogram since age 50, but the look-back only applies to patients age 52-74. - Measure #110 need only be reported a minimum of once during the reporting period when the patient's visit included in the patient sample population is between January and March for the 2013-2014 influenza season OR between October and December for the 2014-2015 influenza season.
-When the patient's office visit is between April and September, Measure #110 is not applicable and will not affect the eligible provider's reporting or performance rate. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
+- To report satisfactorily the Preventive Care Measures Group, it requires all applicable measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measure #110 only needs to be reported a minimum of once during the reporting period when the patient's visit included in the patient sample population is between January and March for the 2014-2015 influenza season OR between October and December for the 2015-2016 influenza season.
+When the patient's office visit is between April and September, Measure #110 is not applicable and will not affect the eligible provider's reporting or performance rate.
+Measure #110 need only be reported on patients 50 years and older. - Measure #112: The measure's 27-month look back period applies to women ages 52-74 (the numerator looks for a mammogram any time on or between October 1, 27 months prior to the measurement period, and December 31 of the measurement period in order to capture women who have had a mammogram every 24 months per clinical guidelines, with a 3-month grace period).
+Therefore, women ages 50-52 are included in the measure if they had a visit and a mammogram since age 50, but the 27-month look back period only applies to patients age 52-74.
+For patients that are 51 years of age during the measurement period look back only to age 50.

+- Measure #113: The age ranges for the description (50 75), and the denominator (51 75) are different due to how the measure is calculated.
+The clinical guidelines supporting the three different screening approaches that state adults 50 years and older should be screened.
+The measure has a denominator of 51 to capture all adults at least 50 years of age and older who may have had a screening.
+For example, a patient who turns 51 in July of the measurement period was 50 when they had the appropriate screening in February; therefore, those patients who are 50 are included in the description. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
 The recommended clinical quality action must be performed on at least one patient for each measure within the measures group reported by the eligible professional.
 Performance exclusion quality-data codes are not counted in the performance denominator.
 If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting.
 If a measure within a measures group is not applicable to a patient, the patient would not be counted in the performance denominator for that measure (e.g., Preventive Care Measures Group Measure #39: Screening or Therapy for Osteoporosis for Women Aged 65 Years and Older would not be applicable to male patients according to the patient sample criteria).
-If the measure is not applicable for all patients within the sample, the performance rate would be 0/0 and would be considered satisfactorily reporting.

-• NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures groups option.
+If the measure is not applicable for all patients within the sample, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures group option.

-Measure #39 (NQF 0046): Screening or Therapy for Osteoporosis for Women Aged 65 Years and Older
+Measure #39 (NQF 0046): Screening or Therapy for Osteoporosis for Women Aged 65 Years and Older -- National Quality Strategy Domain: Effective Clinical Care